 Try to take pocket-sized toothbrushes and small toothpaste packets for longer flights.
-Also, there are some potable travel-type water flossers such as BINIC flosstra.
+Also, there are some potable travel-type water flossers such as portable BINIC flosstra.
 It is a handful but can clean your tooth debris efficiently.
 Only brushing teeth couldn't remove plaque thoroughly in between your teeth.
 The water flosser is an ideal supplement to the toothbrush and is more efficient than the string floss.

 Sugar-Free Chewing Gum